dc0d/cx/README.md

 # plumber
 Another try in middleware plumbing in Go (inspired by [restiful](https://github.com/laicosly/restiful), [alice](https://github.com/justinas/alice) and some experiences).
-I does not forces you to change the way you code classic handlers and middlewares.
+It does not forces you to change the way you code classic handlers and middlewares.

 > Adapted Go 1.7 context pattern, so the previous API is not longer needed.
 Though they are available at [gopkg.in/dc0d/plumber.v2](http://gopkg.in/dc0d/plumber.v2) and [gopkg.in/dc0d/plumber.v1](http://gopkg.in/dc0d/plumber.v1).